Direct Brexit talks suspended after EU team member tests COVID positive

-BRUSSELS (Reuters) - Chief Brexit negotiators suspended direct talks on Thursday after a member of the EU team tested positive for COVID-19, but officials were continuing their work in line with health guidelines.
+BRUSSELS (Reuters) - Chief Brexit negotiators suspended direct talks on Thursday after a member of the EU team tested positive for COVID-19, but officials continued working remotely to clinch an EU-UK trade deal that would come into force in just six weeks.

-The suspension came as Finland’s European affairs minister, Tytti Tuppurainen, said the talks on a new trade agreement were at a critical stage but could still yield a comprehensive and balanced deal.

-Britain’s transition out of the European Union ends on Dec.
-31 and the two sides are still trying to clinch a last-minute deal.
+Finland’s European affairs minister, Tytti Tuppurainen, said the talks could still succeed and a “comprehensive” deal be agreed in time before Britain’s transition out of the European Union completes on Dec.
+31.

 “We are at a critical stage of the negotiations,” Tuppurainen told Reuters in a phone interview.
 “The time pressure is huge and we all realise that time is running out ...
 I haven’t given up faith.”